hspencer/dp/_pages/colofon.md

 ---
 layout: page
 permalink: /about/doble-pagina/
-title: "Doble Página"
+title: "doble página · {dp}"
-seo_title: "Colofón de Doble Página"
+seo_title: "Colofón de la Doble Página"
-description: "\"Doble Página\" (or simply 'dp') is wordpress theme based on a double\
+description: "\"Doble Página\" (or simply 'dp') is (was also) wordpress theme based on a double\
   \ page spread, specially carfted for designers.
 Available for download on Github.
-Or at least it used to be."
+Or at least it used to be useful but still is is a different way."
 date: 2014-10-27 13:59:50 -0000
 last_modified_at: 2018-11-01 20:34:40 -0000
 publish: true